 With the growing worry of losing one’s privacy.
 The safety of consumers is at an all-time high.
 Cryptography is the study of encrypting and decrypting data to prevent unauthorized access.
 The ciphertext should be known by both the sender and the recipient.

 Cybersecurity has continued to evolve into one of the most innovative technologies.

 At these significant stages, cryptography comes to the rescue.
 Having a solid foundation in cryptography basics allows us to secure our confidential data.

-Whether you’d like to gain knowledge on Cyber Security for your personal use or your new career, you can sign up for a beginning lesson to provide you with a fundamental insight into the prevailing countryside of data security.
+Whether you’d like to gain knowledge on cybersecurity for your personal use or your new career, you can sign up for a beginner lesson to provide you with a fundamental insight into the prevailing scene of data security.

 Please leave all your cybersecurity issues in the Intellipaat Cybersecurity community.